rayko/s3_data_packer/README.md

 ```

 It is also possible to construct a custom source/target class outside of the pre-defined ones that can
 do anything needed, and passed down to the packer instance to use.
-As long as few needed methods are
+As long as the few needed methods are
 there, it should work just fine.

 In some cases it might be useful to unify the get/fetch mechanics.
 This can be easily done by just